blurrycontour/zuul-gerrit/doc/source/config/job.rst

       it is not recommended to do so except in the most controlled of circumstances.
 They are almost impossible to render safely.

+      Supports override control.
+The default is ``!inherit``: values are deep-merged.

    .. attr:: extra-vars

       A dictionary of variables to supply to Ansible with higher precedence than job, host, or group vars.
 Note, that despite the name this is not passed to Ansible using the `--extra-vars` flag.

+      Supports override control.
+The default is ``!inherit``: values are deep-merged.

    .. attr:: host-vars